Vilmo18/Vilmo18/README.md

 ## About Me

 Hi there!
-I'm Yvan Carré, my background is in Computer Science and now I'm doing a master degree at AIMS SOUTH AFRICA also I'm a passionate solution seekers based in AIMS SA.
+I'm Yvan Carré, my background is in Computer Science and now I'm doing a master degree at AIMS SOUTH AFRICA also I'm a passionate solution seekers.
 I love coding, and I'm constantly exploring new technologies and ideas.

 ## My Interests